NCL Home > Documentation > Functions > File IO

 getfilevardims

-Returns all dimension names associated with a variable on a supported file.
+Returns all dimension names associated with a variable on the given file.

 Prototype